kentliau/dot-compiler/README.md

 #dot-module

 dot-module lets you simple transform your templates directory into one CommonJS module.
 Best served with [modules-webmake](https://github.com/medikoo/modules-webmake).
+Some ideas (and the example below) took from [dot-packer](https://github.com/Katahdin/dot-packer).

 ### Installation: